 Day 6 to 8 Back to Denarau

-Sailing the 22NM back from Robinson Crusoe to Denarau was a little rolley, although the breeze was light, so very pleasant.
+Small rolling seas whilst sailing the 22NM back from Robinson Crusoe to Denarau, although a light breeze made the sail very pleasant.

-We hadn’t anchored 10 minutes outside the marina when were heard a Pan Pan call from a yacht that was sitting on a reef.
+Not anchored even 10 minutes outside of the marina, we hear a Pan Pan call from a yacht, which is sitting on a reef.

 Not a good place to be, especially with a falling tide.

-After small dinghies tried to help without luck and no power boats offering to help (marina was full of them), we decided to weigh anchor.
+After small dinghies tried to help without any luck and no power boats offering to help (the marina is full of them), we decided to weigh anchor.
 Motored out to see if we could pull the boat off the reef.

-Almost got there when we saw a tinny (small aluminium boat for non-Australian readers) manage to drag the boat off the reef, so we headed back to re-anchor.
+Almost got there when we saw a tinny (small aluminium boat for non-Australian readers) manage to drag the boat off the reef.

 Not very comforting to know that if you are out there in the same situation, larger boats wouldn’t come to your rescue.
 Not the rule of the sea either.